IST356M001SP25/assignment-08-kailassrinii/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned to build data pipelines that transform parking violation data into insights by finding high ticket locations using coordinates.
+The project showed me that good data engineering combines technical skills with smart design decisions about thresholds and outputs that support decision making.